How Long Do You Have to Hold Property in a 1031 Exchange?

 The two-year rule applies to related party exchanges.

 One reason the two-year period is commonly accepted as adequate is that the IRS specifies a two-year holding period for “related party” exchanges.
-Related party exchanges typically receive greater scrutiny from the IRS, which seeks to ensure that the 1031 section is not used to gain an unfair advantage.
-The IRS determined that unrestricted related-party exchanges were sometimes used to achieve basis shifting, which means swapping high-basis properties (with higher tax rates) with lower-basis properties.
+Related party exchanges typically receive increased scrutiny from the IRS, which seeks to ensure that the 1031 section is not used to gain an unfair advantage.
+The IRS determined that unrestricted related-party exchanges were sometimes used to achieve basis shifting, which means swapping high-basis properties (with higher tax rates) for lower-basis properties.

 Related party exchanges, subject to the two-year holding period, are those in which the buyer and seller of either the relinquished or replacement property are related family members or partners in a company.
 However, the rule does not include relations with in-laws, step-relationships, aunts, uncles, cousins, nieces, nephews, or ex-spouses.